 I work very hard at the beginning of summer to plan fun and free (or mostly free) activities for me and the kids to do because y’all know boredom ain’t no fun when your kids start wrecking the house.
 By planning out a lot of those activities beforehand – like free library events – I’m able to plan our budget around those activities and sprinkle in some paid for stuff.

 Know what you want

-Okay so there’s the thing.
+Okay, so there’s the thing.
 You cannot do everything and attempt to pack it all in one summer – you’ll just burn yourself and your family out.
 So make a list of things that you want to do and if your children are old enough, have them make a list of things that they want to do as well.

-Then look over your calendar and plan the things from that list that are the most important – but make sure to leave room for margin.
+Then look at your calendar and plan the things from that list that are the most important – but make sure to leave room for margin.
 Meaning, make sure you give yourselves plenty of time and days that aren’t planned.
 After all, that’s the beauty of the dog days of summer – running wild with nowhere to be.

-By knowing your budget you’ll know what you can and cannot afford to do all in one summer.
-For example, we couldn’t afford to go to both the Zoo and the Aquarium in one summer so we’re only going to the Zoo this summer and last summer we went to the Aquarium.
+By knowing your budget, you’ll know what you can and cannot afford to do all in one summer.
+For example, we couldn’t afford to go to both the Zoo and the Aquarium in one summer, so we’re only going to the Zoo this summer and last summer we went to the Aquarium.

 Also, we know that swimming lessons are more important to us than paying for a summer camp – or at least it’s more important to us right now since our kids are still young and learning how to swim.